ashilahanim/cybersecurity-portfolio/labs/tryhackme.md

 ## TryHackMe - Cybersecurity 101

-## Cybersecurity 101 - Windows and AD Fundamentals

-## Active Directory Basics
+## Cybersecurity 101 - Windows and AD Fundamentals: Active Directory Basics

 ## 23/12/2025
-- Topic:
+- Topic: Active Directory Basics
 - What it is:
 - Why it matters:
 - Tool/protocol:
 - One example: